iDempiere-micro/erpjs/README.md

 [Keycloak](https://www.keycloak.org/), Open Source Identity and Access Management is used for the authentication so you can even get advanced features such as User Federation, Identity Brokering and Social Login.

+## I want to quickly test by myself
+Cool!
+You can either use or [Quick Setup Guide](https://github.com/iDempiere-micro/erpjs/wiki/Quick-setup) or see the demo (once it is ready).

+## Benefits
 You can download the source code and own the ERP&CRM.
 You can explore the source code and find out how we used [NestJS](https://nestjs.com/), [TypeORM](https://typeorm.io/#/), [GraphQL](https://www.apollographql.com/) and [Svelte](https://svelte.dev/)